Skip to content

 • Surveying or technical disciplines

-A bachelor’s degree is typically the minimum requirement, but a master’s degree focused on project management in construction is increasingly valued — especially for roles on large, international projects.
+A bachelor’s degree is typically the minimum requirement, but professional training focused on project management in construction is highly valued — especially for roles on large, international projects.

-You can learn more about what to expect from a postgraduate course in our guide to the Dirextra Master programmes in Manchester.
+You can learn more about what to expect from a postgraduate course in our guide to the Dirextra Master programmes.

 Recommended Certifications in Europe